rygo6/rygo6.github.io/_posts/2017-3-28-You-Can-Unit-Test-MonoBehaviours.md

 The Humble Object Pattern at this point in time is a bad idea.

-People who have contrived MVC to be the Humble Object Pattern, such as [this person](http://jacksondunstan.com/articles/3092), I also think that is a bad idea at this point in time.
-I also think contorting MVC to fit Unity is a further bad idea for [this reason](http://rygo6.github.io/2017/03/26/ECS-not-MVC.html) and [this reason](http://rygo6.github.io/2016/08/21/Forget-About-MVC-In-Unity.html).
+People who have contrived MVC to be the Humble Object Pattern, such as [this person](http://jacksondunstan.com/articles/3092), that too I think is a bad idea.
+I think contorting MVC to fit Unity is a further bad idea for [this reason](http://rygo6.github.io/2017/03/26/ECS-not-MVC.html) and [this reason](http://rygo6.github.io/2016/08/21/Forget-About-MVC-In-Unity.html).

 At this point you may be wondering, what about the Awake, Start and Update methods?
 You could make them public and call them that way.
 However, I think Unity has already done abnormal things in this department by making the Unity C++ layer call the private Awake, Start and Update methods.
 So I consider the MonoBehaviour an unique beast onto which unique solutions are appropriate.
 It also makes sense from an encapsulation perspective to keep these methods private.